-Did we forget anything?
-Well possible.
-Just type in the character you are wondering about on its own.
-If you get an error, you have to escape it.
+In the very probable case this list is not exhaustive, just type in the character you are wondering about.
+If you get an error, you have to put a backslash in front of it.

 Word boundaries

 In ANNIS you can query on different layers.
 You can, e.g. search for a string of characters in every token or you can search for the same string over whole messages (please keep in mind: this approach is very slow and can result in time-outs!).
 Depending on which approach you choose for, you have to consider the surrounding environment to your search string.